 What are the three most important levers to increase your EBITDA multiple before going to market?

 Three levers move the multiple more than anything else.
 First, reduce owner dependency — transfer knowledge, relationships, and decision-making to a COO, GM, or operations manager so the business can prove it runs without you.
 Second, increase recurring revenue — whether through monthly recurring revenue, auto-renewing contracts, or retainer structures that make future cash flow modelable.
 Third, clean up your financials — have books that close on time every month, add-backs documented with receipts and clear logic, and three years of auditable performance history that you can hand a buyer without hesitation.
-These three moves compound into a higher multiple because they reduce the buyer’s perceived risk at every level.

 Related: SELL Framework | SCORE Framework | DRIVER Test | Titan Thesis | Exit Ratio 360™ on Amazon